NormAd: A Framework for Measuring the Cultural Adaptability of Large Language Models: LLM Culture Adaptability Results

-We analyze how the social acceptability of stories affects model performance.
-Figure \ref{fig:comparison} shows the averaged label-wise accuracies of our overall best-performing models (\texttt{Llama-2-70b}, \texttt{Llama-1-30b-SFT-KTO}, \texttt{Mistral-Instruct}, \texttt{GPT-3.5-turbo}, \texttt{GPT-4}\cref{gpt4note}).
-Models generally perform better on stories that conform to social norms (labeled `Yes').
-For stories that violate social norms (labeled `No'), we observe a performance improvement with increasing levels of context.
-This trend suggests that the inherent agreement biases within LLMs could impact their adaptability \citep{sun2024trustllm, perez2022discovering}.
+We analyze how the social acceptability labels of situations affects model performance.
+Figure \ref{fig:comparison} shows the averaged label-wise accuracies of our overall best-performing models (\texttt{Llama-2-70b, Mistral-Instruct, GPT-3.5-turbo, GPT-4}\cref{gpt4note}, \texttt{Llama-1-30b-SFT-KTO}).
+Models generally perform better on situations that conform to social norms (labeled `Yes'), and improve on norm-violating situations (labeled `No') with increasing levels of context, indicating that inherent agreement biases within LLMs could impact their adaptability \citep{sun2024trustllm, perez2022discovering}.

-Interestingly, most models tank in performance when neither social adherence nor violation is present in the story (labeled `Neutral'), even under \ruleOfThumb contexts (accuracy = $0.42$).
-This suggests model overconfidence compared to humans, who achieve 98\% accuracy for the neutral label (\S\ref{sec:method::subsec:validate}).
+Interestingly, most models show performance degradation when neither social adherence nor violation occurs in social situations (labeled `Neutral'), achieving only 42\% accuracy even under \rot.
+This indicates a potential overconfidence in the models, as humans achieve 98\% accuracy for neutral labels (\S\ref{sec:method::ssec:human_study:rot}).
 The varied performance across social acceptabilities highlights the need to address LLMs' agreement or sycophancy biases to improve cultural adaptability as also shown in \cite{sun2024trustllm, perez2022discovering}.